What is Dgraph?

 Is Dgraph production ready?

-We recommend Dgraph to be used in internal projects at companies.
+We recommend Dgraph to be used in production at companies.
 Minor releases at this stage might not be backward compatible; so we highly recommend using frequent exports.

 Is Dgraph fast?